bleso-a/nd00333-capstone/starter_file/README.md

 ![Get Ouput Details](https://github.com/bleso-a/nd00333-capstone/blob/master/Screenshot/Get%20Output%20Details.png)

-**For future Work** -
+### **For future Work** -

-- It would be nice to see other experimentation process, one such experimentation is with feature interactions.
-The interaction of a prospective applicant and their level of education, for example, may improve the model's ability to make accurate predictions.

 - In the data preprocessing step, the `Applicant` and `Co-applicant` income feature can be engineered to get a better representation of the `income`.
   Using Domain knowledge in loan and banking, features such as `Equated monthly installment` that represents the fixed payment amount made by a borrower to a lender at a specified date each calendar month, can be created in the dataset to get better prediction.
+The `EMI` can help to calculate the `monthly balance` and applicant with higher value, have good chances of not defaulting on loan.

-- More compute resources coulc be used for the experiment run.
+- More compute resources could be used for the experiment run.

 ### AutoML Screenshots